KathyReid/datta-vic-2017/transcript.md

 This is actually the device I'm using today

-So basically for the last 10 years or so, we haven't seen any massive paradigm shifts in user interfaces.
-The input devices themselves have got incrementally more useful and more sophisticated, we have wireless, we have bluetooth, we have less cords - which is great.
+So basically the input devices themselves have got incrementally more useful and more sophisticated, we have wireless, we have bluetooth, we have less cords - which is great.

 # Trends and the drivers for user interface paradigm shifts

-But there's a number of trends which are driving changes in user interface paradigms.
+But there's a number of key trends which are driving changes in user interface paradigms.
 Let's have a look at them.

 ## Mobile